uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_preprocessing.rst

   to store the metadata file of a new repertoire dataset.

 - Check if the given dataset is the correct dataset type, for example by using the static method :code:`check_dataset_type(dataset, valid_dataset_types, location)`.
   Some preprocessings are only sensible for a given type of dataset.
-Datasets can be of the type RepertoireDataset, SequenceDataset and ReceptorDataset.
+Datasets can be of the type RepertoireDataset, SequenceDataset and ReceptorDataset (see: :ref:`immuneML data model`).

 - Do not modify the given dataset object, but create a clone instead.